Search by Keyword

 Two other recording sessions were made of the song as live performances at the Hollywood Bowl in Los Angeles, California during their second American tour.
 Both shows, August 29th and 30th, 1965, were recorded for the intended purpose of being included in a live album by the end of the year.
 While this didn’t happen, many songs from these performances did eventually get released in 1977 on the album “The Beatles At The Hollywood Bowl.”
 The August 29th performance of the song, which was produced by Karl Engemann and engineered by Hugh Davies, made the album while the August 30th version, produced by Voyle Gilmore and engineered by Pete Abbott, is still in the vaults.
 George Martin and engineer Geoff Emerick received the three-track master tapes from these shows on January 18th, 1977 for the purpose of cleaning up the recordings for release, the August 29th performance being deemed best by January 23rd, 1977 when they completed their processing work.

-There is some uncertainty whether a further Beatles recording session took place concerning “Ticket To Ride.”
-Their August 15th, 1965 performance of the song at Shea Stadium in New York City was filmed and being prepared for a television special about this monumental show.
+There is some uncertainty as to whether a further Beatles recording session took place concerning the song “Ticket To Ride.”
+Their August 15th, 1965 performance of the song at Shea Stadium in New York City was filmed and being prepared for a television special centered around this monumental show.
 On January 5th, 1966, The Beatles were brought into CTS Studios in London to touch up the somewhat flawed performances of the songs they performed had that day.
 With many songs receiving overdubs and two songs receiving completely new versions at CTS Studios, there is speculation as to whether “Ticket To Ride” was also improved upon.
 John Lennon wanted a whole new version recorded on that day, but a decision was made to just use the existing performance.
-Mark Lewisohn, in his book “The Complete Beatles Chronicle,” suggests that maybe some overdubbing was recorded to add some texture.
+Mark Lewisohn, in his detailed book “The Complete Beatles Chronicle,” suggests that maybe some overdubbing was recorded to add some texture.

 In 1986, with the imminent worldwide release of the complete British “Help!” album on compact disc, George Martin felt it necessary to revisit the master tapes to create a new stereo mix of “Ticket To Ride,” as well as the rest of the album.
 This was due to the improved technology of the time as well as him not being involved in the original stereo mix made in 1965.
 The resulting new mix shows sharper vocals from John, lessening overall bass frequencies, and more prominence of Paul’s bass guitar.
 He smartly kept the longer fade-out ending as well.